Akshatjain1999/Dog-Bread-Classifier/README.md

 ```
 ### Run
-1. Open the jupyter File to see all my work and approch and feel free to give any suggestions to improve
+1. Open the jupyter File to see all my work and approch and feel free to give any suggestions to improve.

+### Result
+1. Model is able to distinguish between a Dog , Human and other things like car, tree etc.
+2. Model is predicting the names of dog with approx accuray of 82 %.
+3. Model is predicting the name of Dog it resembles the most ,When a human Image is provided.